-Competency Based Curriculum: A training program which is designed to give people the skills they need to perform certain tasks and/or activities.
-The curriculum must have goals, objectives and an evaluation system to demonstrate competency in training areas.
+Competency Based Curriculum: A training program which is designed to give participants the skills they need to perform certain tasks and/or activities.
+The curriculum should have goals, objectives and an evaluation system to demonstrate competency in training areas.
+Competency is defined as passing a graded post-test at no less than 70%.
+If a staff fails to meet competency requirements, the PC Agency must conduct additional training and retest the staff (must score at least 70%) before the staff is allowed to work with members.